azizatuns/wearable-pulpissimo/libraries/gui/docs/extending.md

 }
 ```

-If NusaCore later runs a multi-core configuration with separate sensor
+If the RISC-V board later runs a multi-core configuration with separate sensor
 cores, wrap update calls in an LVGL mutex:

 ```c